-- 1 The interfaces in both the infrastructure and OGSA functions levels are both services, but they - 2 have a different nature.
-In the infrastructure level the services are a wrapper around the - 3 manageability of a resource (mainly the resource model semantics), which provide a means to - 4 access this manageability.
-In the OGSA functions level the services provide functionality at a - 5 level higher than the features of the resources, or provide interfaces that don't access a resource 6 model. - Discovery provides a concrete example of the differences between the resource, infrastructure and OGSA functions levels.
+The interfaces in both the infrastructure and the OGSA functions levels are provided by services, but they have a different nature.
+In the infrastructure level the services are a wrapper around the manageability of a resource (mainly the resource model semantics), which provide a means to

+Discovery provides a concrete example of the differences between the resource, infrastructure and OGSA functions levels.
 Discovery at the resource level might involve scanning a network to discover the devices attached to it.
-Discovery at the infrastructure level can involve introspecting - 10 the service data of a service to find its capabilities.
-Discovery at the OGSA functions level might - 11 involve accessing one or more registries that contain references to the available resources.
+Discovery at the infrastructure level can involve introspecting the metadata (e.g., resource properties) of a service to find its capabilities.
+Discovery at the OGSA functions level might involve accessing one or more registries that contain references to the available resources.